skatejs/skatejs/README.md

 ### ES6 Modules

 The Skate source is written using [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
-If you're using [Tracuer](https://github.com/google/traceur-compiler), or are targeting only [browsers that support ES6](http://kangax.github.io/compat-table/es6) (none yet), then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.
+If you're using a transpilation method, then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.
 Otherwise, the `dist` directory contains the compiled ES5 source.